Bruh722/ccjs200/README.md

 * difference between two conditional probabilities
 * chi-square test of independence for 2x2 contingency tables
 * Yule's Q and correlation
-* confidence intervals for Yule's Q
+* confidence intervals for Yule's Q (not covered in textbook)